 We are not intending to produce a printed Diary for the moment; we'll keep you informed on that front.

 Welcome to the home page of the Federation of Norfolk Archaeological and Historical Organisations.
 The Federation exists to help co-ordinate activities between societies and to enable the sharing of information.

-One of the principal activities of the Federation is the publication of a six monthly diary of talks, events and other related information about what is going on in the county of Norfolk.
-The diary now contains listings of most of the Society talks for the coming year.
+One of the principal activities of the Federation has been the publication of a six monthly diary of talks, events and other related information about what is going on in the county of Norfolk.
+For the present, activity is centred around this web site.

 It is possible that events will be changed without information reaching the Federation.
 It is probably best therefore to ring the Society just to check that the event is going ahead as advertised.
 Conversely, if you're a Society secretary, please email firstname.lastname@example.org with any changes of information and they will be added to these pages as soon as possible.
 If you wish to contact one of the Societies, click on the 'Member' button for the information you need.

-The logos on the left provide direct links where possible.
-If your society is a member and has a logo, please send a copy by email to firstname.lastname@example.org and it can be put on the site.
+The logos on the left provide direct links where possible - they change every few seconds to cover the whole membership..
+If your society is a member and has a logo, and it doesn't appear, please send a copy by email to email@example.com and it can be put on the site.
 If your society has a web site and it's not listed. please send it through.
 If you click on the initials of a society in the diary listing, it will show a diary of events for just that society.

 This site is sponsored and maintained by Federation member Poppyland Publishing, publishers of local history titles for East Anglia.